Download the pdf of this lesson!

 When two polarizing filters are placed atop one another, they can be transparent or opaque to light.
 By rotating one of the filters, the transmitted light passing through the filters may be turned 'on' or 'off'.
 When the filters do not transmit light, the polarizing filters are said to be 'crossed polarizers'.
 Certain materials such as cellophane tape, Plexiglas, corn syrup, and stretched polyethylene exhibit beautiful colors when placed between two crossed polarizing filters.

-Only vertically oriented light waves may pass through the polarizing filter on the left.
+About Polarizers: Only vertically oriented light waves may pass through the polarizing filter on the left.
 Only horizontally oriented light waves may pass through the filter on the right.
 If the filter on the left is placed on top of the filter on the right, no light will be able to pass through at all.

 If the polarizing filters are aligned parallel to each other, light may pass freely through both filters.
 By placing transparent objects between two polarizing filters, it is possible to identify those materials which rotate polarized light!